Why the Human Jesus was called “Son of God”

 Both Trinitarians and Unitarians have missed a very important distinction in the two titles assigned to Jesus throughout the Gospels, “Son of God” and “Son of Man.”
 Both groups apply both titles to Jesus’ existence from His birth in Bethlehem alone.

 For Trinitarians, “Son of God” is a title that stems from their interpretation of the virgin birth.
 When the “Holy Spirit” is said to come upon the virgin Mary, she is said to have been with child ἐκ πνεύματος ἁγίου, literally, “out of holy Spirit/Breath.”[1]
-For Trinitarians, the “Son of God” is a title that only refers to the humanity of Jesus, being the product of God (as Father) and Mary (as mother) in the incarnation.
+For Trinitarians, the title “Son of God” only refers Jesus after the “incarnation,” being the product of God (as Father) and Mary (as mother) in the incarnation.

-The problems with this view should be apparent.
+The problems with the Trinitarian view should be apparent.

-1. If Jesus is a “Son” and God is a “Father,” regardless of how one switches the terms around, a “son” is always in the subordinate role to a “father.”
+1. If Jesus is a “Son” and God is a “Father,” regardless of how one switches the terms around, a “son” is always in the inferior and subordinate role to a “father.”
 So how could they be co-equal at any time, either before or after the “incarnation?”
-In human language, a father always outranks a son because the son’s origin and very existence comes from the father.
-The term “Son” in itself requires and origin out of the “Father.”
-Yet Trinitarians cannot allow for the “Son” to have any origin or beginning of existence.
+In human language, a father always outranks his son because the son’s origin and very existence comes from his father, and a son is commanded to obey his father.
+The term “Son” in itself requires an origin out of the “Father.”
+Yet Trinitarians cannot allow for the “Son” to have any origin or beginning of existence at all since this is not compatible with the co-equal and co-eternal concept.

-2. If the “Holy Spirit” is a third Person of the Trinity, why did Jesus not call Him “Father” instead of “God the Father?”
-Since these are familial terms describing relationships, why is not the “Holy Spirit” given a familial term that describes His relationship to either “God the Father” of “God the Son?”
-Why is not Jesus the Son of the Holy Spirit?
+2. If the “Holy Spirit” is a third Person of the Trinity, why did Jesus not call Him “Father” instead of “God the Father,” if in fact the Spirit was a third personage apart from Jesus, who impregnated Mary?
+Since Scripture reveals much about God and Jesus using terms which describe both origin and familial relationships, why is not the “Holy Spirit” given a familial title that describes His relationship to either “God the Father” of “God the Son?”
+Why is not Jesus the Son of the Holy Spirit since in Trinitarianism the Holy Spirit impregnated Mary?

 Luke 1:35 (NASB) And the angel answered and said to her, “The Holy Spirit will come upon you, and the power of the Most High will overshadow you; and for that reason the holy offspring shall be called the Son of God.”

-From this verse the conclusion is drawn that Jesus was to be called “Son of God” only because of the miracle of the virgin birth.
+From this verse the conclusion is drawn that Jesus was to be called “Son of God” only because of the creative miracle of the virgin birth and not because God literally “fathered” (begat) Jesus along with Mary.

-Yet, equally difficult problems emerge with the Unitarian interpretation.
+Yet, equally difficult problems emerge with the Biblical Unitarian interpretation.

 1. If Jesus became “Son of God” because God chose Him from among mankind and adopted Him as His Son, why was He the only virgin-born human being?
-His completely unique origin, which God allegedly created as a special miracle, means He was one of a kind, and this predetermined His role.
+His completely unique origin, which God allegedly created as a special miracle, His predetermined ancestry through Abraham, Judah, and David means Jesus was one of a kind, and these things necessarily predetermined His role as the Messiah.
 So where is the “electing” or “choosing” in that?
+It was predetermined long before His birth.

 2. If Jesus was only “Son of God” by election and adoption, why does Scripture use “begetting” (procreation) terminology for His existence from God rather than creation terminology?
 Psalm 2:7-8 states that the Son said the following: “I will declare the decree: The LORD has said to Me, ‘You are My Son, Today I have begotten You.
 Ask of Me, and I will give You The nations for Your inheritance, And the ends of the earth for Your possession.”
 Jesus is the Son of God by procreation out of God, not merely by adoption.
 Jesus is said also to be “the only-begotten of the Father,”[2] “the only-begotten Son,”[3] “the only-begotten Son of God,”[4] and “His only-begotten Son.”[5]
 Jesus said, “If God was your Father, you were loving Me, for I issued forth out of God,[6] and am come.”[7]
 If language means anything, such terminology means that He was literally “begotten” out of God, not created as a unique man.